DarkendHall/server-autostart/README.md

 ## Server Autostart

+This project is a discord bot combined with an automatically restarting minecraft server.

+The Discord bot will once per "session" send a message to a channel of your choosing with the IP-address of the server.
+If the server for any reason crashes, it should automatically restart immediately.

+The discord bot doesn't need to be configured for the auto-restart to work, but could be useful if you don't have a static IP-address to automatically notify people of the new IP-address.

 Requirements:

+* Docker & docker-compose (usually installed together)
 * Java (only tested with 17)
 * Minecraft server .jar file (named server.jar)
 * Discord bot token (used for the notifier)